Sheep exports to the Middle East

 - arriving in the Middle East on or after 1 June in that year; or

-- sheep should be exported with the shortest wool or hair length possible and this must be not greater than 25mm for each animal
+- sheep should be exported with the shortest wool or hair length possible and this must be not greater than 25mm for each animal as specified in ASEL.

 - all voyages must be monitored with automated environmental measurement devices and this monitoring reported to the department.